j-es-craig/fpr_scale/README.md

  4) recode.py
     - Will encode eye side and gender as 0 and 1

- At some point, 'merged_zip_information.xlsx' needs to be joined with the rearranged data The data is now ready for cluster analysis.
+ At some point, 'merged_zip_information.xlsx' needs to be joined with the rearranged data.
+ The data is now ready for cluster analysis.
 For example:

  ![example 4](bin/fig_4.png)

-## Considerations
+## Next Steps and Considerations
 - EXIF metadata will allow us to control for inconsitencies among images, and isolate pigmentation
 - Considering demographic data, eye side, age, and weight could be informative in cluster analysis
 - Other means of clustering should be investigated, including bootstrapping methods, unsupervised machine learning methods, or alternate means of thresholding